dschadow/Java-Web-Security/README.md

 ###Ch06_XPathInjection

 ###Ch07_CSP
-Web application with two input processing servlet.
+Web application with two input processing servlets.
 One is unprotected and processes any input without input validation or output escaping and is prone to Cross-Site Scripting.
 The second servlet adds a minimal Content-Security-Policy header to the response and allows to use any source from the same page (URL).
 This already protects the response page from Cross-Site Scripting in supported browsers.

 **Requirements:** Apache Tomcat, Webbrowser